drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

       //#define ALLINONEBOARD

+The ring buffering system is presently configured for 32 slots.
+You can change this in TCD1304Device_Controller_ringbuffered_251127 at line 590,

+	#define NBUFFERS 32

-If you want to customize the firmware, it is recommended to create a new directory, copy the files to that directory and rename the ino file per the above.
+If you want to customize the firmware further, it is recommended to create a new directory, copy the files into that directory and rename the ino file per the above convention.

 After installing the Arduino IDE and Teensy package, you should be able to double click on the ino file to start an IDE session, or start the IDE and navigate to the directory and open the file.